gjone124/se_project_todo-app/README.md

 - UUIDV4 (Universally Unique Identifier): randomly generates unique IDs for each task
 - Modular Javascript: organizes code into reusable modules
 - Object-Oriented Programming (OOP): uses classes and objects to create reusable and maintainable code
-- Form Validation: ensures data entered by a user for a new task is valid
+- Form Validation: ensures data entered by user for new task is valid

 ## Deployment